 About Dr. David Sherman

-As a professor at the Center for Global Infectious Disease Research, David Sherman, PhD, focuses on virulence, latency and drug discovery for M. tuberculosis.
+David Sherman, PhD is a member of the Center for Global Infectious Disease Research at Seattle Children’s Research Institute and Professor and Department Chair in the Department of Microbiology at the University of Washington.
+His research focuses on virulence, latency and drug discovery for M. tuberculosis.
 He earned his BA from the University of California, Berkeley, and his PhD in biochemistry from Vanderbilt University, and he performed post-graduate work at the Rockefeller University and at Washington University in St. Louis.
 He joined the center in 2007 and has helped lead the TB research efforts ever since.
 On a personal level, Sherman loves hiking, skate skiing and cooking.
 He often completes 60-minute gourmet recipes in less than 40 minutes.
 Children and dogs love him.
 He is far too modest to take pleasure from the fact that you are reading about him right now.